Notes On Supermanifolds and Integration: Integration On Supermanifolds

 Just as in the bosonic case, a more general version of Stokes's theorem applies to a supermanifold with boundary.
 First we have to define a supermanifold with boundary.
 This is a little tricky and there are several ways to proceed.
 The simplest way to find the right definition is to first consider the case that everything is happening inside a supermanifold $Y$ without boundary.
 In $Y$, one considers a submanifold $N$ of codimension 1 defined by an equation $f=0$.
 As usual, $f$ is required to be real when (but in general only when) the odd variables vanish.
 For the moment, we assume that the function $f$ is globally-defined, in which case,\footnote{The topological fact that we are using is that a codimension 1 submanifold $N_\red\subset Y_\red$ can be defined by a globally-defined real-valued function $f_\red$ if and only if $N_\red$ is the boundary of some $M_\red\subset Y_\red$.
 In one direction, if $f_\red$ exists, we define $M_\red$ by the condition $f_\red<0$.
 In the other direction, one uses the fact that the cohomology class Poincar\'e dual to $N_\red$ vanishes if $M_\red$ exists.
 This implies that the object that can always be written locally as $\delta_{N_\red}=\delta(f)\d f$ is in fact $\d\Theta(-f)$ for a globally-defined $f$.} roughly speaking, we can define a compact supermanifold $M$, with boundary $N$, by the condition $f\leq 0$.
 Let $\Theta(x)$ be the function of a real variable that is 1 for $x\geq 0$ and 0 for $x<0$.
 Then for any integral form $\sigma$ on $Y$ of codimension 0 such that $\Theta(-f)\sigma$ has compact support (we do not assume that the support of $\sigma$ is contained in $M$), we define

 Since $f$ is only real modulo nilpotents, the interpretation of this formula involves considerations such as $\Theta(a+b\theta^1\theta^2)=\Theta(a)+b\theta^1\theta^2\delta(a)$, where $a$ is real but $b$ need not be.
-Because even nilpotent expressions like $b\theta^1\theta^2$ are neither positive nor negative (and $b$ may not even be real), it is really the integration formula that gives a precise meaning to the statement that $M$ is defined by the condition $f\leq 0$.
+Because even nilpotent expressions like $b\theta^1\theta^2$ are neither positive nor negative (or even real, in general), it is actually the integration formula that gives a precise meaning to the statement that $M$ is defined by the condition $f\leq 0$.

 Why is this an interesting situation to consider?
 Superstring perturbation theory provides a good example.
 In that context, let $Y$ be the moduli space of super Riemann surfaces. $Y$ is not compact -- it has noncompact ends corresponding to the infrared region -- and one often needs to integrate over $Y$ an integral form whose behavior at infinity is delicate.
 One may want to introduce an infrared regulator by restricting the integral over $Y$ to an integral over a large compact subset $M\subset Y$.
 The version of Stokes's theorem that we are in the process of describing governs the boundary terms that will arise in integration by parts in this sort of situation.